-How to perform KYC, AML checks as a financial institution or fintech in the UK
+How to perform KYC, AML checks in the UK.

 While UK laws and regulations do not prescribe the exact technologies or method of implementation, they do define the essential parts of a KYC process.
 In general, there are three main stages, or components:

 Identity Verification, or the Customer Identification Program (CIP).
 The first step in the KYC process is to prove that the customer is who they claim to be.
 This includes both individual and corporate customers.